 - Make a specific ask tailored to who and where they are (for example sign a petition, bring juice to the next meeting, or speak at an upcoming event).

 Think about why you want to meet with them.
 Do you want to get information, ideas, or perspectives from them?
-Do you have some ideas about what you can specifically ask them?
+Do you have ideas about what specifically you can ask them?
 Have some options and think through questions you may want to ask.

 Here are some sample questions that can be useful at one-on-one meetings: